-Absences will be classified as authorised only in exceptional circumstances.
-Such circumstances may include:
+Absences will be classified as authorised only in exceptional circumstances but will always be recorded.
 A family holiday judged to be important to the wellbeing and cohesion of the family, following serious or terminal illness, bereavement or other traumatic events.